-Make sure the Far clip option is active in all section & elevation views.
+Activate the Far Clip option in each of the views if it is deactivated, both section and elevation.
 Reduce the clip line to show only the necessary extents for that view.
-This reduces the processing time when Revit generates the view.
+This will reduce rendering time whenever Revit creates the view.

 10. Raster images

 Avoid bring in large raster images.
-Try to optimize the image before importing as the file size will remain the same, even if you scale it down within Revit.
+Images should be sized before importing into Revit as the file size will not change even if it is reduced within Revit.
 Delete any unwanted raster images or renderings.